aradhya0530/EDA-on-Top-Engineering-Colleges-India/README.md

 5)TLR(Teaching-learning resources)= Define resources as materials used by a teacher to supplement classroom instruction or to stimulate the interest of learners in simple quality content delivered to students.

-6)RPC(Research and Professional Practice) developing knowledge and experience, which are standard within a field or profession, and involves information-gathering procedures that are a part of the typical relationship between practitioners
+6)RPC(Research and Professional Practice) acquiring knowledge and experience that are common in a field or profession, which involves information-gathering techniques that are a part of the regular interaction amongst practitioners.

 7)GO(graduation Outcome)= To understand whether recent graduates are in employment, have continued with further study or are doing something else